jobstuff951127/jobstuff951127/README.md

-Hi 👋  I’m David Blancos a software developer student about to finish the Informatic engineer bachelors degree, specialized but not limited to NET applications with two years of professional experience.
+Hi 👋  I’m David Blancos a software developer student about to finish the Informatic engineer bachelors degree, specialized but not limited to NET applications with more than two years of professional experience.

 Im interested in: